-The 2014-2105 data lists thirteen student employees.
-Currently we have nine student employee positions - five positions in the Scene Shop (Scenery Lab), three positions in the Costume Studio (Costume Shop), and one position in the Box Office.
+13 Student Employees 2.8178 FTE 2.11% District Total Eight positions in the Scene Shop (Scenery Lab), three positions in the Costume Studio (Costume Shop), and two positions in the Box Office.
 The total number of hours available are often subdivided between students because they can only work a limited number of hours.
 For instance, one student employee works only 3 hours a week.